overhangio/tutor-jupyter/README.rst

 In pratice, it means that students will be allocated Docker containers with limited CPU and memory to run their custom notebooks.

-⚠️ This plugin is not compatible with Kubernetes.
-If you wish to run JupyterHub on Kubernetes, you are encouraged to check the documentation of the `Zero to JupyterHub with Kubernetes <https://z2jh.jupyter.org/en/stable/resources/reference.html>`__ project.
+⚠️ Compatibility with Kubernetes was not battle-tested.
+Please report any issue you face.
+For a more production-ready Kubernetes environment, you are encouraged to check the documentation of the `Zero to JupyterHub with Kubernetes <https://z2jh.jupyter.org/en/stable/resources/reference.html>`__ project.

 Installation
 ------------